 Reopening in the spring is usually accomplished by early May.

 Current driving conditions:

-Between April and November when the road is typically open, we post the current North Cascades Pass report on our WSDOT mountain passes Web page as we do for all of the passes.
+Starting November 1 until it closes and when it opens, we post the current North Cascades Pass conditions on our WSDOT mountain passes Web page as we do for all of the passes.
 May through October, pass conditions are only posted if there's a potential travel hazard.

 Current weather conditions:

 For recreation purposes and while the highway is closed, or in the summer when the pass reports are suspended, you can find weather information with these links: